-Resources are arranged in the following categories, with some overlap when resources contain materials in multiple formats: A/V Research Guides & Catalogs, Moving Images, Music, Notable A/V Collections, Oral History, Radio, Spoken Word, and Theatre.
+Resources are arranged in the following categories, with some overlap when resources contain materials in multiple formats: A/V Research Guides & Catalogs, Moving Images, Music, Notable A/V Collections, Radio, Spoken Word, and Theatre.
 See the separate page for Oral Histories.

 Also see how to Find A/V Materials in WorldCat and ArchiveGrid.